A goal is the destination on the map, while the system is the vehicle that gets you there. — James Clear, Atomic Habits

 CLOSE-RANGE SPARRING SHARPENS FASTER THAN THOUGHT REFLEXES AND THRUSTS YOU INTO THE MUSHIN PREDATOR FLOW STATE.

-If there’s space, stay at long range and counter—block and strike at the same time, intercept, and destroy.
+If there’s space, stay at long range—counter, stick and move—block and strike at the same time, intercept, and destroy.
 Once you create pain, move in and finish.
+80 percent of the time there is space.

 Rule: Intercept if possible.
 Initiate if necessary.
 End it fast.